Extensions of k-regulous functions from two-dimensional varieties: The differential multiplicity

 We are ready to start some investigation on sums of squares in rings of regulous function.
-Firstly we require the following: \begin{lem} Let $f\in\RR(X)$ be psd and snc.
-Then it can be written as a sum of squares of elements from $\RR(X)$. \begin{proof} Locally at every point $z\in X$ $f$ can be written as
+Firstly we require the following: \begin{lem} Let $f\in\RR(X)$ be positive semi-definite and a simple normal crossing.
+Then it can be written as a sum of squares of elements from $\RR(X)$. \begin{proof} Locally at every point $a\in X$, $f$ can be written as

-for some system of parameters $u_1,\dots,u_n$. $r$ is then necessarily a positive definite element of $\RR(X)_z$, so by the Positivestellensatz $f$ is a sum of squares of elements of $\RR(X)_z$.
+for some system of parameters $u_1,\dots,u_n$.
+As $r$ is a unit in $\RR(X)_a$. it must be a positive definite element of $\RR(X)_a$, so by the Positivestellensatz it is a sum of squares of elements of $\RR(X)_a$.
+Hence the same is true for $f$.
 Consider the set

-We have just shown that for every $z\in X$ there exists $g\in J$ with $g(z)\neq 0$.
+We have just shown that for every $a\in X$ there exists $g\in J$ with $g(a)\neq 0$.
 By Noetherianity we can find a finite number of elements $g_1,\dots,g_k\in J$ with $\Z(g_1,\dots,g_k)=\emptyset$.
 Now $f(g_1^2+\dots+g_k^2)^2$ is a sum of squares in $\RR(X)$ and the conclusion follows. \end{proof} \end{lem}